rust-skia/rust-skia/README.md

 ## Building

 If the target platform or feature configuration is not available as a prebuilt binary, skia-bindings' `build.rs` will try to build Skia and generate the Rust bindings.

-To prepare for that, **LLVM** and **Python 2** are needed:
+To prepare for that, **LLVM** and **Python 3** are needed:

 **LLVM**

 We recommend the version that comes preinstalled with your platform, or, if not available, the [latest official LLVM release](http://releases.llvm.org/download.html).
 To see which version of LLVM/Clang is installed on your system, use `clang --version`.

-**Python 2**
+**Python 3**

-Python version 2.7 _must_ be available.

-The build script probes for `python --version` and `python2 --version` and uses the first one that looks like a version 2 executable for building Skia.
+The build script probes for `python --version` and `python3 --version` and uses the first one that looks like a version 3 executable for building Skia.

 ### On macOS